NovaCow/PyWebServer/README.md

 # PyWebServer

+# PyWebServer is pretty much abandoned, I am working on a continuation called Amethyst which will be PyWebServer 2.0 in vein.
+It is being worked on in the branch 2.0.

 ## Current state
 Currently I'm in the middle of bringing major improvements to PyWebServer, like a significantly better config automatic HTTPS certificate generation using Let's Encrypt, HTTP `PUT`, `POST` and `DELETE` support,